 The National Urban Alliance model of Professional Learning Cycles is a wrap around that includes virtual meetings with PLTs (Professional Learning Teams by grade and/or content) a week prior to the on site visit by an NUA mentor.
 The visual below provides an overview, and click here for more details.

-Watch the video below of The Pedagogy of Confidence in action demonstrating the impact of NUA professional development on teacher practice and classroom culture.
+Watch the video below of The Pedagogy of Confidence in action in Redwood City School District, CA demonstrating the impact of NUA professional development on teacher practice and classroom culture.

 This video of The Pedagogy of Confidence in action demonstrates the impact of NUA professional development on teacher practice and classroom culture.